mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 - Open a web browser - preferably Chrome or Firefox

-> Safari on Mac will be fine, Edge on PC, sort of fine, Internet Explorer - avoid.
+> Safari on Mac will be fine, Edge on PC is also OK...
+Internet Explorer is best avoided for any web development.

 - Drag `exercise-01.html` from the `html01` folder on to the browser window.